cloudfoundry/community/toc/rfc/rfc-draft-role-change-process.md

   else, but the person whose role is being revoked must be given two weeks to refute the revocation.

-- A Working Group Lead for that Working Group may merge the PR, without review.
+- A Working Group Lead for that Working Group will merge or close the PR, at their discretion and without review.

 - TOC members may merge the PR at their discretion.